faraadi/nord-ui/site/src/assets/documents/index.md

 # Documentation
-Welcome to docuemntation.
+Welcome to documents.

 This site will guide you to build Amazing websites with Nord UI.

 You can:

-- Head to [Introduction](https://nordui.netlify.com/docs?page=introduction) page to start from basics.
+- Head to [Introduction](https://nordui.netlify.com/docs?page=introduction) page to learn from basics.

 - Or kick start with [Quick Start Guide](https://nordui.netlify.com/docs?page=quick-start). make sure you had read about [Usage](https://nordui.netlify.com/docs?page=usage).